-With James, the trail of this branch goes cold so, unless evidence to the contrary comes to light, we will have to assume that this Sexton family came to an end with the deaths of sons, Timothy and James, and of their father, Cornelius, in 1876.
-On his death, Cornelius’s half of Lot 11 passed on to his nephew, Bartholomew Sexton (1829-1912), son of his late brother, John (1795-1847) of Scobaun.
-Bartholomew subsequently passed on his share (Lot AaBCD) to his son, Michael (1854-??).
+With James (G4), the trail of this branch goes cold so, unless evidence to the contrary comes to light, we will have to assume that this Sexton family came to an end with the deaths of sons, Timothy (G4) and James (G4), and of their father, Cornelius (G3), in 1876.
+On his death, Cornelius’s half of Lot 11 passed on to his nephew, Bartholomew Sexton (G4, 1829-1912), son of his late brother, John (G3, 1795-1847) of Scobaun.
+Bartholomew subsequently passed on his share (Lot AaBCD) to his son, Michael (G5, 1854-??).
 The land was finally purchased in 1914 from Attridge under the Land Purchase Act.
-Michael’s widow, Mary, subsequently died in 1948 and, in 1950, it was acquired by Honora McCarthy in 1950 who in turn sold it on to Richard Bucley in 1958.
-It is presumed that the land passed outside the family in this way as Michael’s younger brothers, Cornelius (1856-1873) and John (1866-1919) were both already deceased and appear to have left no heirs.
+While Michael and Mary had at least five children (Batt b.
+1888, Patrick b.
+1889, Nora/Hanora b.
+1895, Bridget b.
+1896, and Kate b.
+1903 – all G6), the land did not pass on to either of the two sons.
+It is not known whether this was because they died young or because they had emigrated.
+Michael’s widow, Mary (nee Hurley), subsequently died in 1948 and, in 1950, the land (Lot AaBCD) was acquired by their eldest daughter Honora (aka Nora, G6, b.1895, married name, McCarthy) in 1950 who in turn sold it on to Richard Buckley in 1958.
+It is presumed that the land passed outside the family in this way as Michael’s younger brothers, Cornelius (G5, 1856-1873) and John (G5, 1866-1919) were both already deceased and appear to have left no heirs.
 By this time, the house on the land was already in ruins.